-We live at the base of a small butte in a quiet corner of our city.
-There is a lot of green space nearby with trails that offer views of both downtown and the mountains.
-Both Mindy and I like to bike and run the trails right behind the house, and we often get together with neighborhood friends to play soccer at the park just a block away.
-There are always other families playing in the park with their children, and another family down the street often likes to play four square in the road.
+We live at the base of a small hill in a quiet corner of our city.
+There is a lot of green space nearby with biking and hiking trails that offer views of both downtown and the mountains.
+The nearby parks are often filled with families and kids playing soccer in the fields and on the playground equipment.

-We both like to work on house projects, and we have put a lot of effort into making the place our own.
-We've built garden boxes, planted a large garden, and built a pergola to provide shade for the backyard.
+Both Mindy and Jay's childhoods were a balance of chores and fun.
+We have continued that tradition together.
+We both like to work on house projects, and we have prepared our home for a family.
+We plant a large garden each spring and we built a pergola to provide shade for the yard.
 We look forward to hanging a swing from the pergola for our children to play on.

-We also built a "catio" so that our cats have a covered area to enjoy outside.

-We've made the inside of the house our own too.
-We painted the kitchen and living room two tones of teal and decorated the walls with paintings we've picked up from local artists.
-The upstairs bedrooms offer views of the tops of trees and the nearby butte.
-We're looking forward to our next house project — painting a mural of the great Pacific Northwest of our child's room.
+We have made the inside of the house our own too.
+We painted the kitchen and living room with two tones of teal and decorated the walls with artwork we have picked up from local artists.
+Our latest house project was the most special: painting a mural of the great Pacific Northwest in the nursery for our future child.

 Our Extended Families